 - Apart from the Chapel Gallery, applicants may also consider utilising outdoor spaces such as the Objectifs courtyard.

 Selection will be based on the artistic and intellectual merit of each applicant’s project.
-We will also consider the feasibility of presenting the show between September and October 2021.
+We will also consider the feasibility of presenting the show in January 2024.
 Shortlisted applicants may be contacted to refine their proposals or answer specific questions from the selection panel about their project.
-Successful recipients will be contacted by late March 2021.
+Successful recipients will be contacted by June 2023.

 Applicants must submit the following documents in PDF.